[email protected] Lagos, Nigeria

 Example: If 1,000 users view cart, 600 start checkout, 400 enter shipping, 300 enter payment, and 250 complete order, your conversion rate is 25% with the biggest drop-off at shipping info (33% drop).

-Effective conversion optimization follows a systematic process — not random guessing:
+Effective checkout funnel optimization follows a systematic process — not random guessing:

 25-40%